bobbyjim/x16-corewar/README.md

 ### Predecrement Indirect "<"

-As above, but the pointer is decremented before use.
+As above, but the operand is decremented before use.

 # Example